howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 ### Goal of the turorial

-The goal of this tutorial is to make server able to run the following schema, :
+The most of HowToGraphQL tutorials are based on the same schema.
+In our tutorial we will try to run scala server which supports that schema.
+In this case you can take any frontend example and connect it to our server.
+The schema more or less look like this:

 ```graphql(nocopy)(https://github.com/howtographql/howtographql/blob/master/meta/structure.graphql)